 - Active, multi-chain trader: Koinly is a strong fit, with a review pass before filing.

-- Heavy DeFi or very high volume: Koinly as the data layer, a crypto CPA for reconciliation and sign-off.
+- Heavy DeFi or very high volume: Koinly as the data layer, a crypto tax specialist for reconciliation and sign-off.

 A client trading across five exchanges and three chains came to us sure his Koinly report was wrong: it showed roughly $80,000 in gains.
 The engine was fine.
 The problem was a closed exchange he never connected and several mislabeled DeFi transactions.
 After we connected the missing source, matched transfers, and corrected the labels, his real gain was about $24,000.
 Koinly was accurate the whole time.
 It just needed the right inputs.